Office of the General Counsel

 Who may accept service of process for the University?

 An attorney at OGC may accept service, properly made, on behalf of the University.
 Employees of the University who are sued in their individual capacities typically must be personally served.
 OGC attorneys ordinarily do not accept service on behalf of individuals in that context.

 What should I do if an FBI agent arrives at my office and requests information (other than health information) as part of the background check of a prospective government employee?

 - Politely ask to examine the agent’s credentials.
 Satisfy yourself that they are genuine.
 (You may wish to have the assistance of a co-worker.)
 Write down the agent’s name and phone number, or copy his or her badge or card.

 - Examine and copy the forms the agent should present.
-The form should indicate that the person about whom the background check is being conducted consents to Frostburg State University’s production of documents to the agent, or to an interview.
+The form should indicate that the person about whom the background check is being conducted consents to Salisbury University’s production of documents to the agent, or to an interview.
 Make sure the consent form clearly identifies the individual, has been recently signed, and otherwise appears to be genuine.

 - If all seems to be in order, you may answer the agent’s questions and provide the agent copies of the requested documents (usually a transcript, work history, etc.).
 Make a note of the documents that you have provided the agent.
 If the agent does not have a signed consent form, has requested health information, or is seeking information for any purpose other than a background check, please direct the agent to OGC and call OGC to alert us.

 What should I do if I receive a subpoena or correspondence from a lawyer asserting a claim against me (in my work capacity), my department, or the University?